-Recognizing Outstanding Catholic School Educators and Organizations
+Recognizing Outstanding Catholic School Educators

 NCEA has a longstanding tradition of honoring and recognizing excellence and distinguished service in Catholic school education.
 We are happy to announce the sixth annual Lead.
 Learn.
 Proclaim.
 Awards that recognize outstanding efforts, contributions, and achievements on behalf of Catholic school education.